South East Asia

 The SEA Network enhances the ability of National Ozone Officers (NOOs) to design and implement phase-out/phase-down policies, strategies, and programmes that are appropriate to the conditions in their countries.
 The Network has strengthened the capabilities and confidence of the NOOs, and thereby identified additional stakeholders under the Kigali Amendment, strengthened collaboration with national stakeholders, and accelerated the formulation of policies and regulations in the member countries.
 This Network has been promoting the exchange of experiences and sharing of information and approaches among the network members, developed country partners, technical experts, the Ozone Secretariat, the Multilateral Fund Secretariat, Implementing Agencies, and other organizations and individuals experienced with Ozone Depleting Substances (ODS) phase-out and Hydrofluorocarbons (HFCs) phase down under the Kigali Amendment.

 The SEA Network countries have already phased out the consumption of chlorofluorocarbon (CFCs) since 2010.
 Hydrochlorofluorocarbon (HCFC) consumption in the SEA Network is declining from the freeze level in 2013.
-Based on the 2021 HCFC consumption, the SEA Network has achieved a 64% reduction from the HCFC baseline level (average consumption in 2009-2010), well in advance of their legal obligations under the Montreal Protocol.
-As of November 2022, six SEA Network countries ratified the Kigali Amendment: Lao PDR (2017), Viet Nam (2019), Malaysia (2020), Cambodia (2021), Singapore (2022) and the Philippines (2022).
+Based on the 2022 Article 7 on HCFC consumption, the SEA Network has achieved a 64% reduction from the HCFC baseline level (average consumption in 2009-2010), well in advance of their legal obligations under the Montreal Protocol.
+As June 2024 eight SEA Network countries ratified the Kigali Amendment: Lao PDR (2017), Viet Nam (2019), Malaysia (2020), Cambodia (2021), Singapore (2022), Philippines (2022), Indonesia (2022), and Thailand (2024).

 Highlights